PHX2600/The-Archive/forum/General Discussion/1156 - First printed use of the term quotHackerquot.md

         Damn underachiever.
 They're all alike.

         I'm in junior high or high school.
 I've listened to teachers explain for the fifteenth time how to reduce a fraction.
-I understand it.  &quot;No, Ms.
+I understand it.
+"No, Ms.
 Smith, I didn't show my work.
-I did it in my head...&quot;
+I did it in my head..."
         Damn kid.
 Probably copied it.
 They're all alike.

         I made a discovery today.
 I found a computer.
 Wait a second, this is